JohnCoene/grapher/docs/docs/scales.md

 ## Node size

-If we want to scale the node size given the data we generated we could do (I say "could" because in this case there is another way we shall cover later).
-We use `scale_node_size` which takes two arguments, 1) `variable` the bare variable to scale, 2) `range` the size range into which `variable` should be scaled.
+If we want to scale the node size given the data we generated we could (I say "could" because in this case there is another way we shall cover later) use `scale_node_size` which takes two arguments, 1) the `variable` the bare variable to scale, 2) and the `range` of node size to which `variable` should be scaled.

 ```r
 graph(g) %>%